Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 This Android application project provides an example of the [KIDOZ](http://www.kidoz.net) SDK integration.

 The example application contains the following creative tools:
+* KIDOZ's Feed view content tool - the `FeedView`
-* KIDOZ's Feed view content tool - the `Feed View`
+* KIDOZ's Feed Button view content tool - the `FeedButton`
+* KIDOZ's Feed Panel content tool - the `FeedPanel`

 ###Running the sample app
 1. Clone (or Download) the project (download button located on the right) and unzip the downloaded .zip file